GreatGrate/Event-list/README.md

 ​
 # Technical
 ## Models
-I will be working with mostly API and Stack views.
+I will be working with mostly API and Table views.
 If I have time I will implement CoreData ​
 ## Views
 - I will create a main menu where you can select: